 In January 2004, American Casino closed on its offering of senior secured notes due 2012.
 The notes, in the aggregate principal amount of \$215 million, bear interest at the rate of 7.85% per annum.
 The notes have a fixed annual interest rate of 7.85% per annum, which will be paid every six months on February 1 and August 1, commencing August 1, 2004.
 The notes will mature on February 1, 2012.
 The proceeds were held in escrow pending receipt of all approvals necessary under gaming laws and certain other conditions in connection with the acquisition of Arizona Charlie's Decatur and Arizona Charlie's Boulder.
 Upon satisfaction of all closing conditions on May 26, 2004, the proceeds of the offering were released from escrow.
 American Casino used the proceeds of the offering for the acquisition of Arizona Charlie's Decatur and Boulder, to repay intercompany indebtedness and for distributions to the Company.
 The notes are recourse only to, and are secured by a lien on the assets of, American Casino and certain of its subsidiaries.
 The notes restrict the ability of American Casino and its restricted subsidiaries, subject to certain exceptions, to: incur additional debt; pay dividends and make distributions; make certain investments; repurchase stock; create liens; enter into transactions with affiliates; enter into sale and leaseback transactions; merge or consolidate; and transfer, lease or sell assets.
-As of December 31, 2004, American Casino is in compliance with all terms and conditions of the notes.
+As of March 31, 2005 (unaudited) and December 31, 2004, American Casino is in compliance with all terms and conditions of the notes.
 The notes were issued in an offering not registered under the Securities Act of 1933.
 At the time American Casino issued the notes, it entered into a registration rights agreement in which it agreed to exchange the notes for new notes which have been registered under the Securities Act of 1933.
 On October 26, 2004, the SEC declared effective American Casino's registration statement.
 The exchange offer was consummated on December 1, 2004.

-The Company recorded approximately \$15.6 million of interest expense on the notes payable in the year ended December 31, 2004 which is included in "Interest expense" in the Consolidated Statements of Earnings for the year then ended.
+The Company recorded approximately \$4.2 million, \$2.9 million and \$15.6 million of interest expense on the notes payable in the three months ended March 31, 2005 and 2004 (unaudited) and the year ended December 31, 2004 which is included in "Interest expense" in the Supplemental Consolidated Statements of Earnings.

 A syndicate of lenders has provided to American Casino a non-amortizing \$20.0 million revolving credit facility.
 The commitments are available to the Company in the form of revolving loans, and include a letter of credit facility (subject to \$10.0 million sublimit).
 Loans made under the senior secured revolving facility will mature and the commitments under them will terminate on January 29, 2008.
-There were no borrowings outstanding under the facility at December 31, 2004.
+There were no borrowings outstanding under the facility at March 31, 2005 (unaudited) and December 31, 2004.

-Of the Company's cash and cash equivalents at December 31, 2004, approximately \$75.2 million in cash is at American Casino which is subject to the restrictions of its notes and the revolving credit facility.
+Of the Company's cash and cash equivalents at March 31, 2005 (unaudited) and December 31, 2004, approximately \$85.9 million and \$75.2 million in cash is at American Casino which is subject to the restrictions of its notes and the revolving credit facility.

 The fair value of American Casino's long-term debt is based on the quoted market prices for the same or similar issues or on the current rates offered to us for debt of the same remaining maturities.
-As such, the estimated fair value of long-term debt outstanding is approximately \$229.0 million as of December 31, 2004.
+As such, the estimated fair value of long-term debt outstanding is approximately \$224.7 million and \$229.0 million as of March 31, 2005 (unaudited) and December 31, 2004, respectively.